Blendify/blender-manual/blender_docs/manual/editors/dope_sheet/action.rst

 (and an object can only have one action data-block at a time), to have "fake users" guaranties you that you will not lose your precious previously-edited actions when you start working on a new one!

-This window shows, by default, the action data-block linked to the current active object.
+This editor shows, by default, the action data-block linked to the current active object.
 However, as with FCurvs, you can pin an *Action Editor* to a given action with the small "pin" button to the left of the data-block controls, in the header.
-This will force the window to always display this data-block, whatever the current selected object is.
+This will force the editor to always display this data-block, whatever the current selected object is.